 - Notice Board

 - Community Information

 On October 31 1975, the District Council of Encounter Bay and the Corporation of Victor Harbor amalgamated to form the District Council of Victor Harbor.
 The amalgamation recognised the strong communities of interest that existed between the two former local government areas and the resource, cost and efficiency benefits that would be generated by the coming together of the two Councils.
 Potential for further amalgamation was considered in 1996/1997, this time involving the Local Government areas of Victor Harbor, Port Elliot/Goolwa, Strathalbyn, Yankalilla and Willunga.
 Although some Council mergers did result from these extensive investigations, Victor Harbor remained an independent entity.
 On 1st February 2000 the District Council of Victor Harbor became known as the City of Victor Harbor.
-A new name, new logo and new direction reflect the dynamic changes occurring within the community and the significance of Victor Harbor as the regional centre for the southern Fleurieu Peninsula.
+The new name, new logo and new direction reflects the dynamic changes occurring within the community and the significance of Victor Harbor as the regional centre for the Southern Fleurieu Peninsula.

 The township of Victor Harbor has long been a favoured holiday destination.
 Many of the visitors of the past have returned to Victor Harbor as residents in their retirement.
 In fact, Victor Harbor continues to be amongst the fastest growing communities in the State, with an average growth in excess of 3 % per annum for the past 10 years.
 But Victor Harbor today is attracting more than just retirees.
 The lure of a leisurely lifestyle has seen many families settle in the area.
 The combined schools of the city have almost 2,000 students who are drawn from across the Southern Fleurieu Peninsula.
 Victor Harbor's close proximity to metropolitan Adelaide has seen an emergence of commuters who live in Victor Harbor for the lifestyle and travel to the metropolitan area for work.